-Q: The closure of schools is scheduled through May 1, 2020.
+Q: The closure of schools is scheduled through the end of the school year..
 If schools need additional staffing support (substitutes) where will positions be posted?

 A: Our member school districts will continue posting their vacancies through the Frontline Absence Management System.
 In addition to substitute teaching opportunities, districts and schools may post nonteaching job assignments as well.

 Q: I have heard that the closure may possibly extend beyond the current timeline.
 If that does occur, how will we be notified?

 A: We will post any changes that may be announced regarding the closure timeline of our member schools on the ESC web site Substitute page and on Frontline Absence Management.